BenLewies/Lifeguard/README.md

 ## Setup and Run

+Before beginning, please ensure that the .Net 6 runtime is installed on the target machine.

 1. **Build the solution**: Open the solution in Visual Studio, and build it by clicking `Build -> Build Solution`.
 All projects are built into the `Net6Publish` directory at the solution root.

 2. **Run the WindowsServiceMonitor**: Open a command prompt or terminal, navigate to the `Net6Publish` directory, and run `dotnet WindowsServiceMonitor.dll`.